 The identified PPDR scenarios could serve as the basis for identifying PPDR requirements and may complement the estimates for spectrum.

 The scenarios include average day-to-day operations, large emergencies or public events and disasters.
 These have been identified since they are distinct in terms of the characteristics and may impose different requirements for PPDR communications.

+These may include a variety of cross-border operational activities, e.g. medical emergency, cross-border pursuit according to Section 41 of The Schengen Acquis, Air-Ground-Air and Direct Mode Operations.

 2.1 Day-to-day operations

-Day-to-day operations encompass the routine operations that PPDR agencies conduct within their jurisdiction.
-Typically, these operations are within national borders.
+Day-to-day operations encompass the routine operations that PP emergency agencies conduct within their jurisdiction.
+Typically, these operations are within national or regional borders.
 Generally, most PP spectrum and infrastructure requirements are determined using this scenario with extra capacity to cover unspecified emergency events.
+Day-to-day operations can be either mission critical or non-mission critical.
 For the most part day-to-day operations are minimal for DR. In Tables 2 and 3, day-to-day operations are referred to as PP (1).

+Definition for PP(1) operations:

+Public Safety will use a variety of communication methods to meet their operational requirements.
+In addition to coverage from Public Safety terrestrial networks, DMO is used for direct terminal to terminal communication where infrastructure coverage is not available or is inadequate for reliable communications.
+Aircraft, typically helicopters, are used as observation platforms.
+These communications methods need to be coordinated with neighbouring countries to aid across border

 2.2 Large emergency and/or public events